 Thought did I check the opening hours at The National Observatory’s site (and it should have been open), it was closed.
-The guard told us the observatory is closed for Pascha.
-We continued climbing further to the top of Hill of the Muses, and it turned out to be a good viewpoint.
+The guard told us the observatory was closed for Pascha.
+We continued climbing further to the top of Hill of the Muses, which turned out to be a good viewpoint.
 Here is a view of Acropolis from the top of Hill of the Muses.

 While descending from the Hill of the Muses, a butterfly landed on my daughter’s head.
 It turns out that having a hat colored as flowers, had its advantages.

 Archaeological Site And Museum Of Kerameikos